Harvey Architecture

 ollama.go OllamaClient helpers and probing utilities

-anyllm_client.go AnyLLMClient — wraps mozilla-ai/any-llm-go
+anyllm_client.go AnyLLMClient — wraps mozilla-ai/any-llm-go for cloud providers

 routing.go RouteRegistry, named remote endpoints, @mention dispatch